polybar/polybar-scripts/polybar-scripts/info-camera-mic/README.md

 # Script: info-camera-mic

-A shell script for displaying an indicator of camera and microphone usage
+A shell script for displaying an indicator of camera and microphone usage.

 ![info-camera-mic](screenshots/1.png)

-## Dependencies

-* pulseaudio

 ## Module